 There are many ways to volunteer at Wilmot Botanical Gardens.
 Check out the variety of levels of engagement below.
 Don’t know where to start?
 Use this form to start a conversation about how you can help preserve this historic landmark, contribute to groundbreaking research or assist participants and caregivers in the therapeutic horticulture program.

 Volunteers of all skill levels will be engaged in restoring and maintaining the gardens, which provide an important natural respite for patients and caregivers served by UF Health Shands Hospital, as well as the rest of the university community and beyond.
 Typical workday activities include weeding, pruning, planting, mulching, and general grounds maintenance.
 Tasks vary by event type.
 Space is limited and advance registration is required.
-To register, complete this form or contact firstname.lastname@example.org for more information.
+To register for the below events contact Bailey Hillman at firstname.lastname@example.org.